-Subject to the terms of this Agreement but otherwise at its or their sole discretion, the Board of Trustees or the President of each State College may grant appointments hereunder and terminate such appointments.
+Subject to the terms of this Agreement but otherwise at its or their sole discretion, the Board of Trustees or the President of each State University may grant appointments hereunder and terminate such appointments.

 A person may be granted an appointment at any rank in keeping with the following requirements.
-These requirements apply to persons engaged to teach in the individual Programs of Graduate and Continuing Education at the State Colleges.
+These requirements apply to persons engaged to teach in the individual Programs of Graduate and Continuing Education at the State Universities.
 Exceptions to these requirements may be made for sound academic reasons in certain specialized areas and under other special circumstances with the approval of the Board of Trustees or the President as its designee.
 Nothing in these requirements should be construed to prohibit the appointment of an individual of exceptional talent or accomplishment who does not meet all the stated criteria.
-In considering candidates for exceptional appointments, the Board of Trustees or the President shall pay due regard in the alternative to: (a) evidence of the ability of the candidate to render a unique academic contribution to the College, or (b) evidence of a candidate's extraordinary competence in the area of the candidate's discipline or specialty, or (c) evidence that the discipline or specialty of the candidate does not customarily demand fulfillment of those academic degree requirements set forth by the Board as minimum criteria for appointment to each rank.
+In considering candidates for exceptional appointments, the Board of Trustees or the President shall pay due regard in the alternative to: (a) evidence of the ability of the candidate to render a unique academic contribution to the University, or (b) evidence of a candidate's extraordinary competence in the area of the candidate's discipline or specialty, or (c) evidence that the discipline or specialty of the candidate does not customarily demand fulfillment of those academic degree requirements set forth by the Board as minimum criteria for appointment to each rank.

-For the purposes of this Article a year of college teaching shall be defined as:
+For the purposes of this Article a year of college or university teaching shall be defined as:

-- i. time rendered, holding a full time faculty appointment at the rank of Instructor, Assistant Professor, Associate Professor, or Professor at a regionally accredited institution of higher education; or - ii. teaching experience equivalent to twenty-four (24) credit hours at a regionally accredited institution of higher education.
+- i. one academic year of employment as a full-time faculty member appointed at the rank of Instructor, Assistant Professor, Associate Professor, or Professor at a regionally accredited institution of higher education; or - ii. teaching experience equivalent to twenty-four (24) semester hours of credit of instruction at a regionally accredited institution of higher education.

-Visiting Instructor
+Visiting Instructor: